Art meets heart at Toronto International BuskerFest for Epilepsy Toronto

 Ultimutts Sashimi and Lollipop (photo courtesy of Toronto BuskerFest)

-And this year’s BuskerFest also introduces a brand-new dimension that cements Muldoon’s assertion that “this event is for everyone”: “For the first time, we are featuring performers of the four-legged variety, with our NEW feature: Bark in the Park TO.
+Again, this year’s BuskerFest offers a dimension that cements Muldoon’s assertion that “this event is for everyone”: “We are featuring performers of the four-legged variety, with our NEW feature: Bark in the Park TO.
 This area will not only feature vendors and activities geared towards our canine friends, but it also has performances BY dogs, and even a cat!”
+This year’s lineup includes the celebrity animal performers, The Ultimutts, as well as a new addition from the USA: The Scotty Dog Show.
+This exciting act features veteran busker turned dog trainer Scotty Houghton and renowned dog trainer and National Dog Trick Champion Chrissy Joy, along with their amazing team of talented canines!

 So with more than 100 human performers gracing the festival’s stages, how can the festival goers maximize their enjoyment?
 Muldoon advises keeping it simple: “come with an open mind and an open schedule, and just wander.”
 Performances will take place throughout Woodbine Park on seven different stages, as well as in between the stages.
 “There will be big shows and small shows – and I truly believe there are performances for everyone.
 Plus, there is a Beer Garden with live music, an artisan village, lots of food options, and a Family Fun Zone with interactive workshops and a whole NEW BuskerBricks area, too!”